Warner undecided about appeal of latest ruling in graffitti case

-Scotts Bluff County Attorney Doug Warner says he will appeal a County Court ruling that dismissed an enhanced graffiti charge against a Gering woman because he wants clarification of the statute.
+Scotts Bluff County Attorney Doug Warner told KNEB News Tuesday night he is undecided about moving forward with the next step in the appeal process after a District Court ruling that affirmed the dismissal of an enhanced graffiti charge against a Gering woman.

 Alysha Schwartzkopf was accused of writing a racial epithet on a biracial Gering student's car October 17th of last year.
-But Judge James Worden dismissed the case Tuesday after three hours of testimony, agreeing with a defense argument that a car is not a "structure" as defined in the statute and thus cannot be the subject of unauthorized graffiti.
+But Scotts Bluff County Judge James Worden dismissed the case in February, agreeing with a defense argument that a car is not a "structure" as defined in the statute and thus cannot be the subject of unauthorized graffiti.

 © 2014 Rural Radio Network.
 All rights reserved.
 Republishing, rebroadcasting, rewriting, redistributing prohibited.
 Copyright Information